nixworks/public/news/2014/01/17/index.md

 ##### California
 ### [California Governor Jerry Brown declares a drought emergency and asks residents of the state to voluntarily conserve water. ](/news/2014/01/17/california-governor-jerry-brown-declares-a-drought-emergency-and-asks-residents-of-the-state-to-voluntarily-conserve-water.md)
-_Context: Governor of California, drought, California, Jerry Brown_
+_Context: Jerry Brown, California, drought, Governor of California_

 ##### Muslim
 ### [A stampede at the home of Muslim religious leader Mohammed Burhanuddin in the Indian city of Mumbai results in 18 deaths. ](/news/2014/01/17/a-stampede-at-the-home-of-muslim-religious-leader-mohammed-burhanuddin-in-the-indian-city-of-mumbai-results-in-18-deaths.md)